Skip navigation

 Here is an example of an entry from it:

 ‘Counter’ here means that the staff member worked behind a counter serving customers in a branch.
 The salary is preceded by ‘in’, which shows the company provided him with meals and accommodation.
 This was a common arrangement for staff who did not already live locally (in this case the staff member was previously living on the Isle of Wight).
-Accommodation was often situated directly above the branch.
+Accommodation was often situated directly above the branch - you can read more about it here.

 ‘Staff registers (mixed)’